Opera window: Function

-The windows were intended to offset the significant blind spots created by wide C-pillars that were characteristic of many American cars produced at this time.
-In an age of decreasing dimensions and increasingly common use of non-opening rear side windows on 2-door models, a variety of shapes of rear windows may have helped passengers there to feel somewhat less claustrophobic.
+The windows also helped offset the significant blind spots created by wide C-pillars that were characteristic of many American cars produced at this time.
+In an age of decreasing dimensions and increasingly common use of non-opening rear side windows on two-door models, a variety of shapes of rear windows may have helped passengers there to feel somewhat less claustrophobic.